The-Trevor-Project-Quiz/quiz-template/src/pages/quiz/pride-history-quiz.md

           optiontext: Chicago Pride parade
       questionimage: /img/pride2020question-3.png
       questionimagemobile: /img/pride2020-mobile-question-3.png
+      questiontext: >-
-      questiontext: "The \U0001F3F3️‍\U0001F308rainbow flag \U0001F3F3️‍\U0001F308has been a symbol of the Pride movement since it’s first appearance at what event:\n"
+        The rainbow flag has been a symbol of the Pride movement since its first appearance at what event:
     - answers:
         correctanswer:
           description: >-